sh/fragments-user-clientside/README.md

   - use sass to extend bootstrap styles in [sass/public.sass](sass/public.sass)
 - we use cookies only for the storage of the token in the browser. we ignore cookies on the server.
-- a component must take all data that its rendering depends on via cursors from parent components.
 - pass in the root cursor into "special" components like `ComponentRoot`, `ComponentRouter`, `ComponentLoadCurrentUser`, `ComponentNavigation`
-    - maybe even in page components
+    - maybe even into page components
 - pass in specialized cursors into all other components
-- get a cursors through props if the components render depends to cursor and it should only update when the data the cursor is pointing at changes
+- get a cursor through props if the components render depends on the cursor and it should only update when the data the cursor is pointing to changes
+  - a component must take all data that its rendering depends on via cursors from parent components
-- get a cursor through dependency injection ONLY if the component ONLY updates that cursor
+- get a cursor through dependency injection ONLY if the component ONLY updates that cursor and does not render it
+- prefer getting cursors through props even if accessing via DI is more convenient
+  - exceptions are the pathCursor for navigation and similar cursors

 ## state tree and cursors